Anding, Mississippi

 Anding is an unincorporated community located in Yazoo County, Mississippi.
 Anding is approximately 2 mi east of Oil City and approximately 5 mi north of Bentonia.
 It is the birthplace of quiltmaker Sarah Mary Taylor.

 Anding has a zip code of 39040.

+Transportation

+Amtrak’s City of New Orleans, which operates between New Orleans and Chicago, passes through the town on CN tracks, but makes no stop.
+The nearest station is located in Yazoo City, 13 mi to the north.

 Education

 Residents are a part of the Yazoo County School District, and are zoned to Yazoo County Middle School and Yazoo County High School.